The ads above are Google-sponsored.

 Tel: +31(0)492-363077 | mob: +31(0)653896828

 Update, June, 2017: I had a longish telephone call with Marvin, who I think owns Eurowing. email@example.com.
 He has been ill.
 Has some sort of autoimmune disease, potentially life threatening he said.
 I think he has been at the 'factory' numerous times, and knows what is going on with "EML".
 Marvin informed me that there is basically no (or very little) stock of old EML parts (at Eurowing or the factory), and they often make things to order, and some things are not going to be available (my words here).
 He also informed me that EML never put any serial numbers onto the frames, etc., of the sidecars, I'd asked about that.
 I am presently negotiating getting a windshield from Marvin & Sali.
-He has an old but brand new one for the GT2 in his stock, but might need some minor scratch removal, buffing.
-They are Acrylic, and come pre-drilled at the bottom ....all this was confirmed by him and by photos from both of us.
+He has an old but brand new one for the GT2 in his stock, but might need some minor scratch removal, or buffing.
+Marvin confirmed that they are acrylic, and come pre-drilled at the bottom ....all this was confirmed by him and by photos from both of us.
 Knowing it was acrylic was important to how I handle a replacement windshield, and I hate drilling plastic.
 Of course, it will have to be done at the top and sides, to fit my canvas top, eventually.
-I ordered the windshield.
+I ordered the windshield. ((As received, few holes at the bottom rear, need to be drilled to fit my hatch, no big deal))

 Mid-July 2017: Sali called me, we had a nice conversation.
 She has packaged the windshield, is now looking at best ways of shipping it.
 I have, since, received the windshield, without damage.
-More to follow here.
+Note that I obtained the hinge, and the windshield, took a long time, but I expected that, no complaint from me.
+I was happy that I managed to get them.

 The real meat of this long article begins here:

-I sold my 1983 R100RT-Ural Sidecar rig some years ago; and purchased, from Al Olme, what I intend to be my last sidecar rig; I intend to keep it until too old to drive it.
-I think Al may missed it so much that he is constructing/assembling another of these rigs :-).
+Quite a few years ago I sold my 1983 R100RT-Ural Sidecar rig that I had personally built.
+I had always wanted a K1100LT-EML rig.
+I found that Al Olme had one for sale and I purchased it.
+I intended to fix it to my liking and keep it until too old to drive it. ((I think Al may have missed it so much that he constructed-assembled another of these rigs))

-This rig is the single-front-hinge GT2 model; it is pulled by an early 1993 model (produced June 1992) BMW K1100LT.
+This rig is the later single-front-hinge version of the GT2 model; it is pulled by an early 1993 model (produced June 1992) BMW K1100LT.
 I have made a lot of modifications & changes.
-I've made a lot of notes on the various things I have serviced, modified, etc. Much is in this article you are reading....and, lots more.
+I've made a lot of notes on the various things I have serviced, modified, etc. Much of what I did to the sidecar itself is in this article you are reading.

 The wheel lead I use is 13-1/4".